hashgraph/hedera-services/docs/expiry-and-auto-renewal/renewal_expiry_docs.md

 - `executePreTransactionJobs` - where the jobs are atomic.
 We can also prepare other jobs before the actual transaction processing, and process them after the transaction.
 - `executePostTransactionJobs` - where the jobs are not atomic, and may span in multiple transactions.
 Both methods will iterate over the buckets and execute the said jobs in the bucket.
+May be configured to utilize dynamic `Capacity` configuration for the work done, regarding heavy entities.

 ## Bucket:
 The bucket is a logical group of executable tasks - jobs, grouped by common functionality.
 A bucket's responsibility may be lightweight entities, or heavyweight.